pynbody/pynbody/docs/index.rst

 Pynbody development is an open-source, community effort.
 The only way to make it as robust as possible is to have a wide user-base and this is only possible by spreading the word.
-We currently do not have a paper that you could cite, but we ask that if you use pynbody in preparing a scientific publication, you mention it either as a footnote in the text or in the ackowledgments section.
-Thank you.
+We ask that if you use pynbody in preparing a scientific publication, you mention it either as a footnote in the text or in the acknowledgments section with a statement like:

+`We made use of pynbody (http://code.google.com/p/pynbody) in our analysis for this paper.`

 Tutorials